Faria, California

 Faria, also known as Faria Beach, is an unincorporated community in Ventura County, California, United States.
 Faria runs 1.32 mi along the ocean side of California State Route 1, 9 mi northwest of Ventura between Ventura and Carpinteria.
 It is within the Ventura Unified School District and has a Ventura ZIP Code.

+Toponym

+Faria is named after Azorean settler Manuel da Terra Faria.

 Geography

 Faria is located on Pitas Point, a popular surf spot also known as "Whistles."
 The rocky point faces south, with stretches of sandy beach running northeast and northwest from the point.

 Pitas Point and nearby Punta Gorda were created by large uplift events.
 During an ancient earthquake, this area of the Rincon suddenly grew between 16 feet to 26 feet out of the surf zone as mechanically interlinked faults ruptured simultaneously.
 Scientists have made observations of old sections of shoreline along the coastal terrace and found that exceptionally large earthquakes had occurred on the Ventura-Pitas Point faults due to the simultaneous rupturing of the interlinked faults.
 They also reached the conclusion that much larger earthquakes could occur than had previously been predicted.